History of the Intelligence and Security Committee

 The Parliamentary Joint Committee on ASIO - 1988 to 2001

-The ASIO Committee had its legislative basis in the Australian Security Intelligence Organisation Act 1979, which was amended in December 1986 following the then Government's response to the Royal Commission on Australia's Security and Intelligence Agencies, led by Justice Robert Hope.
-Although Justice Hope had recommended against the establishment of such a parliamentary oversight Committee–instead recommending the appointment of an Inspector-General of Intelligence and Security (IGIS) and existing internal scrutiny measures within the Government–the Government argued that:
+The ASIO Committee had its legislative basis in the Australian Security Intelligence Organisation Act 1979 (ASIO Act) which was amended in December 1986 following the then Government's response to the Royal Commission on Australia's Security and Intelligence Agencies, led by Justice Robert Hope.
+Although Justice Hope had recommended against the establishment of such a parliamentary oversight Committee–instead recommending the appointment of an Inspector-General of Intelligence and Security (IGIS) and existing internal scrutiny measures within the Government.
+The Government argued that:

 ...further improvement [to existing oversight and accountability measures] can be obtained by directly involving the Parliament–on both sides and in both Houses–in imposing the discipline of an external scrutiny of the intelligence and security agencies quite independent of the Executive.
 While the Government has been conscious also of the need to carefully protect intelligence and security information, it believes that appropriate arrangements can be made to ensure that a small but informed parliamentary committee would operate effectively in the public interest.

-In the 39th Parliament, the ASIO Committee conducted a review of the Australian Security Intelligence Organisation Legislation Amendment Bill 1999, followed by an inquiry into the nature, scope and appropriateness of ASIO's public reporting activities.
+In the 39th Parliament, the ASIO Committee completed a review of the Australian Security Intelligence Organisation Legislation Amendment Bill 1999, and an inquiry into the nature, scope and appropriateness of ASIO's public reporting activities.
 The members of the ASIO Committee in the 39th Parliament also served on the Joint Select Committee on the Intelligence Services that reviewed the Intelligence Services Bill 2001, which received Royal Assent on 1 October 2001.

 Parliamentary Joint Committee on ASIO, ASIS and DSD (PJCAAD) - 2002 to 2005

-Following the passage of the Intelligence Services Act 2001, the former ASIO Committee was replaced by the Parliamentary Joint Committee on ASIO, ASIS and DSD (PJCAAD).
-The legislative basis of the Committee was now in the Intelligence Services Act 2001 (the IS Act) and the PJCAAD met for the first time in March 2002, at the beginning of the 40th Parliament.
+Following the passage of the Intelligence Services Act 2001 (the IS Act)) the former ASIO Committee was replaced by the Parliamentary Joint Committee on ASIO, ASIS and DSD (PJCAAD).
+The legislative basis of the Committee was now in the IS Act, rather than the ASIO Act.

 The IS Act extended the Committee's oversight to the Australian Secret Intelligence Service (ASIS) and the Defence Signals Directorate (DSD, since renamed the Australian Signals Directorate), in addition to its existing oversight of ASIO.
-The IS Act also tasked the Committee with conducting reviews of the administration and expenditure of the three agencies–for which there would be no need for a reference from a Minister or a House of the Parliament–and with presenting an Annual Report of its activities.
+The IS Act gave the Committee a standing function to conduct reviews of the administration and expenditure of the three agencies the Committee oversighted, without requiring a referral from a Minister or a House of the Parliament.
+The IS Act also required the Committee to present an Annual Report of its activities.

-In March 2004, a provision was inserted into Part 5.3 of the Criminal Code enabling the PJCAAD to review any regulation proscribing a "terrorist organisation", as soon as possible after the making of the regulation, and to report the Committee's comments and recommendations to Parliament before the end of the applicable disallowance period (15 sitting days).
-The Committee's first report using these powers was tabled in June 2004, being a review of the listing of the Palestinian Islamic Jihad as a terrorist organisation.
-The Committee was also required to review, as soon as possible after the third anniversary of the Act's commencement, the operation, effectiveness and implications of the legislation for the proscription of terrorist organisations.
+In March 2004, a provision was inserted into Part 5.3 of the Criminal Code enabling the PJCAAD to review any regulation proscribing a 'terrorist organisation', as soon as possible after the making of the regulation, and to report the Committee's comments and recommendations to Parliament before the end of the 15 sitting days disallowance period.
+The Committee's first report using these powers was tabled in June 2004.
+As soon as possible after the third anniversary of the Act's commencement, the Committee was required to review, the operation, effectiveness and implications of the legislation for the proscription of terrorist organisations.

 The PJCAAD reviewed the listings of a number of terrorist organisations during the 41st Parliament and conducted annual reviews of the administration and expenditure of ASIO, ASIS and ASD.
-The Committee also conducted a review of ASIO's questioning and detention powers, as mandated under the IS Act; and reviewed the Intelligence Services Legislation Amendment Bill 2005, which, among other changes, extended the Committee's oversight mandate to include three additional intelligence agencies.
+The Committee also conducted a review of ASIO's questioning and detention powers, as mandated under the IS Act; and reviewed the Intelligence Services Legislation Amendment Bill 2005, which extended the Committee's oversight mandate to include three additional intelligence agencies.

 Parliamentary Joint Committee on Intelligence and Security - 2005 to present